nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

-# Machine Learning for Business Problems
+# AI for Business Problems

 Reading and talking about futuristic potential options for machine